aligent/cdk-constructs/packages/esbuild/README.md

 # ESbuild
-Esbuild is a module bundler and minifier for JavaScript and CSS.
+Esbuild is a module bundler and minifier for JavaScript/Typescript.

 ## Overview
 This repository provides a construct which runs the esbuild bundler for AWS through the ILocalBundling interface and allows AWS CDK's bundling process to use the esbuild tool to generate a bundled output